sleepingmonk/drupal-monk/README.md

 ## Local Development

+*NOTE:* `composer.json: extra: working-repo` is used to prevent developers from accidentally working on a cloned production artifact.
+Set it's value to the working github repo url.
+Composer will check it against `git remote get-url origin`.

 * Docker: https://www.docker.com/community-edition
 * Lando: https://docs.devwithlando.io

 Lando/Docker optional, any *AMP environment will do, but there is helpful tooling here for Lando.

-**WARNING: Docker for Mac 2.2 currently breaks Lando.
-Use the Lando installer to install it's preferred version of Docker.**
+**WARNING: Use the Lando installer to install it's preferred version of Docker.**

 Once installed cd to project directory and type `lando` for a list of commands.